 Nissan Titan XD 5.0 Cummins Reliability

 Overall, the 5.0 Cummins engine featured in the Titan XD is plagued with issues.
-While the major components of the engine such as the heads, the block, internals, etc. all seem to be durable and hold-up very well together, the rest of the engine does not.
-Cummins manufactured the block and major engine components which is likely why these parts don’t tend to have any major flaws.
+While the major components of the engine such as the heads, block, internals, etc. all seem to be durable and hold-up very well together, the rest of the engine does not.
+Cummins manufactured the block and major engine components which is likely why these parts don’t have any major flaws.
 Nissan is responsible for the engineering behind all of the major engine systems that are problematic on these trucks.